sajjadujjamanemon09/Tech-Fusion-clientA10/README.md

 ➤  *Homepage Banner*: The homepage features a visually appealing banner with the Tech title and a background image related to the Technology.

-➤  *Brand Names*: There are four dynamically generated brand cards on the homepage.
+➤  *Brand Names*: There are six dynamically generated brand cards on the homepage.
         Each card shown has a `'Image & Brand Name'`.

 ➤  *Contact Us Section*: The `Contact Us` section provides information about the services offered, the organization's mission, and what they provide to users.